-Here you will find free (personal use) PDF plans for low waste free flight and micro Radio Control (RC) Depron foamies, offering super light foam designs for self build.
+These are free PDF plans for low waste free flight and micro Radio Control (RC) Depron foamies, offering super light foam designs for self build.
 Even if you are new to RC and foam building, the designs will give you a very quick build of a super light aircraft!

-First of all, the designs are shown as free flight 'chuckers' (un-motorised), for neutral flight testing indoors, so until the RC page is finished, bear in mind that you will need to add controls as you see fit.
+First of all, the designs are shown as free flight 'chuckers' (un-motorised), for neutral flight testing indoors, so bear in mind that you will need to add controls as you see fit.
 You will get hours of fun with them though, and they are ideal for introducing the novice builder to the fun of building and flying.
-I'm in the process of working out the positions and fitting of motors and control equipment, though given the sheer number of designs (over 100 at the last count, not all shown here) this will be a long process.
+I'm in the process of working out the positions and fitting of motors and control equipment, though given the sheer number of designs (well over 200 at the last count, not all shown here) this will be a long process.
 If anyone has any ideas on this, please give me some feedback.

 Take a look at the plans and let me know what you think.
-All and any positive contributions/discussions are very welcome, but if there's something you don't like or understand, let me know.
-They are intended to be a fun and easy way to get an aircraft flying, not for the 'serious' modeller, although there's no reason that anyone who likes to fly shouldn't get something out of them.
-Over time there should be enough different models that anyone can find something they'd like to try.
+All contributions/discussions are very welcome, but if there's something you don't like or understand, let me know.
+They are intended to be a fun and easy way to get an aircraft flying, not for the 'serious' modeller, although anyone who likes to fly should get something out of them.
+Over time there should be enough different models that everyone can find something they'd like to try.

-The latest additions are the new 100's page and some designs for tiny flyers, based on a 100mm square of your favourite building material.
-These are for 2mm depron, but you could adjust the slots for anything.
-These have been inspired by Martin Newell's 'Thumbkin' on RC Groups, but there is no similarity to his great little plane (apart from the profile version).
-Having built a couple of these, I can tell you they are lots of fun, easy to build and will give young and old ones a great thrill at seeing something this small fly like this.
+- The new 100's page and some designs for tiny flyers, based on a 100mm square of your favourite building material.
+These are designed for 2mm depron, but you could adjust the slots for any material such as balsa, correx or foamboard etc. These have been inspired by Martin Newell's 'Thumbkin' on RC Groups, but there is no similarity to his great little plane (apart from the profile version).
+Having built a few of these now, I can tell you they are quick to build, lots of fun and will give young and old ones a great thrill at seeing something this small fly like this.